PSYC 2623: Learning and Conditioning

 • 3.
 Apply theories of choice behavior to real world contingencies.

 • 4.
-Describe the phenomena involved in stimulus control, including generalization and
+Describe the phenomena involved in stimulus control, including generalization and discrimination learning.

 • 5.
 Apply behavioral theory to modify target behaviors.